I had a really great

 Lou Berney is an accomplished writer, teacher, and liar.
 He is

-the author of WHIPLASH RIVER
+the author of WHIPLASHRIVER

 (William Morrow, 2012) and GUTSHOT